Disease and Drug Information

 Signs and Symptoms of Ovarian Cancer

 Ovarian cancer is a type of cancer that begins in the ovaries - and in most cases, it isn’t diagnosed until it has progressed to an advanced stage.
 This is because early-stage symptoms either aren’t apparent or they are mimicking symptoms of common stomach and digestive illnesses.
-Certain risk factors, including being overweight and a history of ovarian cancer in the family, may increase your chances of being diagnosed.
+Certain risk factors of ovarian cancer, including being overweight and a history of ovarian cancer in the family, may increase your chances of being diagnosed.
 Ovarian cancer research clinical trials are underway, but it's still good for patients to be educated about detecting ovarian cancer early.

 - Bloating - Bloating can be a common symptom of PMS or eating a lot of salt.
 However, if you have a sudden increase in the size of your abdomen it could also signal a problem with your ovarian health.
 You may or may not have pain along with bloating.